• Home

 After you’ve put together the dish, cover it and put it in the refrigerator.
 You can leave it in the fridge for several days before you cook it, saving you time when preparing Thanksgiving dinner on the big day.

 If you’re wanting to take your cheesy scalloped potatoes to the next level, you can do so with a few easy variations.
-Here are a couple we recommend trying out:
+Here is a couple we recommend trying out:

 • Add bacon or ham